Explicit Milestones on Intermediate Software Projects are Pretty Not Bad

 Milestones are by no means perfect, but we believe they help students (1) by making them practice a successful approach to large programming projects, and (2) by giving them the experience of successfully completing these projects, that they can then draw on in later courses.
 Effects of explicit milestones going into later courses is an open question.

-I’d be surprised to learn that this is a novel practice.
-But I haven’t witnessed this at other institutions I’ve been affiliated with, and the literature review didn’t turn up anything in the context of intermediate project development.
+I am sure that this is not a unique practice.
+But I haven’t seen this at other institutions I’ve been affiliated with, and the literature review didn’t turn up anything in the context of intermediate project development.
 If your courses use milestones or something similar, how’s it going for you?